TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

 - **POWER-ON** the EVM

-- You should see the application output in MCU UART terminal  as below
+- You should see the application output in MCU UART terminal as below:

         Hello World!

-- You should see the application output in WKUP UART terminal  as below
+- You should see the application output in WKUP UART terminal as below:

         Sciserver Testapp Built On: May  8 2024 10:16:43
         Sciserver Version: v2023.11.0.0REL.MCUSDK.MM.NN.PP.bb